Neufund/generic-ico/README.md

 #### Possible `node-sass` issues

-For some node / npm version there is slight problem with `node-sass`.
+For some node / npm versions there is slight problem with `node-sass`.
 You need to recompile it for your node version after issuing `yarn`.
 ```
 npm rebuild node-sass
 ```